 Emergencies in the City of Alexandria can take many forms - from winter storms and extreme heat to flooding and disease outbreaks.
-In addition to physical threats, these events may also have health consequences.
+These events have health consequences.
 Safe drinking water could be difficult to find.
-Keeping and preparing food safely could be challenging.
+Storing and preparing food safely could be challenging.
 Diseases could spread more easily.
 Now is a good time to prepare for any type of emergency that may occur.
 Follow these four easy steps to get ready!

 1. Be Informed